vadagama/sever_crew/adrs/ADR-5: Incorporate new functionality into Farmacy Food Mobile and Web Apps.md

 Proposed

 ### Context:
-Based on the requirements provided by Product Owner we need to incorporate new functionality (profile, blogs, webinars, etc) into Family Food mobile and web applications.
+Based on the constraints provided by Product Owner (CON-1 and CON-2) we need to incorporate new functionality (profile, blogs, webinars, etc) into Family Food mobile and web applications.

 ### Decision:
 Based on our assumptions about technological stack (see ASM-6 and ASM-7), we propose to refactor existing iOS and Android App and append such Farmacy Family functionality as p2p and group chats, user profile, community spaces and forums, dietitian feeds.
 We offer you to add only necessary functions for the mobile version and full functionality for the web version.